miladev95/android_update_checker/README.md

 ## Notes & tips

 - Minimum supported SDK in the demo is 24.
-- The library automatically adds `INTERNET` permission in the demo app's manifest.
 - For production, host your JSON via HTTPS and keep the `versionCode` as an integer you increment on release.

 ## Files to review